 2. Removing the 5% THC Cap

-The 5% THC potency cap (with CBD≥THC requirement) under O.C.G.A. § 16-12-191 is the most-restrictive THC cap of any U.S. state medical-cannabis program.
-It excludes most products patients see in press coverage of medical cannabis.
-SB 220 would replace the percentage cap with a milligram-based possession ceiling: 12,000 mg total THC at any one time, with individual product packages capped at 1,200 mg.
+The 5% THC potency cap (with CBD≥THC requirement) under O.C.G.A. § 16-12-191 was the most-restrictive THC cap of any U.S. state medical-cannabis program.
+It excluded most products patients see in press coverage of medical cannabis.
+SB 220 replaces the percentage cap with a milligram-based possession ceiling: 12,000 mg total THC at any one time.

-Vaporization (not smoking) would be authorized for patients 21 and older, in private settings, no later than January 1, 2027.
-The 21+ floor is unusual — the existing program is open to qualifying patients of any age — but the vaporization authorization is restricted to adult patients.
+Vaporization (not smoking) is authorized for patients 21 and older, in private settings.
+Smokable/combustible flower remains prohibited.
+State ingestion rules are due by January 1, 2027.
+The 21+ floor is unusual — the underlying program is open to qualifying patients of any age — but the vaporization authorization is restricted to adult patients.

 4. Adding Three Qualifying Conditions